stevedonovan/gentle-intro/filesystem.md

 ## Another look at Reading Files

 At the end of Part 1, I showed how to read a whole file into a string.
-Naturally this isn't always such a good idea, so here is reading a file line-by-line.
+Naturally this isn't always such a good idea, so here is how to read a file line-by-line.

 `fs::File` implements `io::Read`, which is the trait for anything readable.
 This trait defines a `read` method which will fill an array slice of `u8` with bytes -